-A great winter time paddle on the Deschutes River is coming to an end.
-Spring has arrived.
-Within a few weeks the Middle Deschutes will be reclaimed by farmers and ranchers in Central Oregon leaving this stretch of river nearly bone dry.
+Spring has arrived and wintertime paddling on the Deschutes River is coming to an end.
+Within a few weeks, the Middle Deschutes will be reclaimed by farmers and ranchers in Central Oregon leaving this stretch of river nearly bone dry.
 So, this may have been my last run of the season here between Tumalo State Park and Cline Falls State Park.

 Though mostly Class IIs and IIIs, the rapids all tend to be shallow.
-It was nice to be on the Hala Luya SUP board with the retractable fin system, the StompBox.
+It was nice to be on my Atcha which has a retractable fin system called the StompBox.